 The regulator is saddled with the responsibility of conducting periodic audits, reviews, and inspection of the financial, legal, and customer-related activities of the forex market players.
 These guidelines ensure that brokers abide by a set of fair and ethical rules.
 When these guidelines are not met, a regulator has the power to enforce punishments on the erring broker.

 Forex regulation is done in compliance with the prevailing laws of each jurisdiction.
 These laws spell out a host of requirements for forex brokerage and some elements of these regulations vary from one jurisdiction to another.
 However, some fundamental standards cut across every area or region of forex regulation.
 These are;

 Regulators are responsible for the registration and licensing of forex brokers.
 Only pepperstone regulated brokers are safe for investors.

 Audits and Reviews

 Periodically, regulators look into the books and general affairs of brokers to ensure that they comply with all financial and ethical standards.
 For example, there is lots of information that brokers are mandated to pass across to investors.
 Brokers who fail to do so are punished by regulatory bodies.

 The role of regulators is crucial to the safety of your funds.
 Questions about regulation should be a priority for every investor.
 Broker reviews should be properly consumed by traders before working with any broker.
-If a broker isn’t regulated, err on the side of caution and avoid them.
+If a broker isn’t regulated, steer on the side of caution and avoid them.